polterguy/polterguy.github.io/tutorials/send-email/index.md

 We are also using the email validator above, before we try to send our email.
 This validator will throw an exception unless the expression it's pointing to, is a valid email address.
 After you have saved your file, go to your _"Endpoints"_, and find your send-email endpoint, and fill it out as follows.

 ![Sending an email](https://servergardens.files.wordpress.com/2020/09/send-email-tutorial.png)

+Click the _"post"_ button, and your email is on its way.
-Of course you should replace the above _"to"_ argument with a valid email address, preferably one of your own, such that you can verify it's actually working, and actually sending emails.
+Of course, you should replace the above _"to"_ argument with a valid email address, preferably one of your own, such that you can verify it's actually working, and actually sends your email.

 It's sometimes easy to get lost in Magic's CRUD parts, and sure, automatically creating CRUD HTTP endpoints, wrapping